 All competitors allocated an index number are Members of the NRA either in their own right or as Meeting Members.
 Subject to appropriate supervision in accordance with the privileges of membership, those competitors may hire targets on Bisley ranges.
 The range office will throughout the Meeting make available for hire targets or target bays and marker services as appropriate to the range.
-Individuals will be able to hire by the hour.
-Individuals and teams will be able to hire by the half day.
+Individuals will be able to hire shared targets by the hour.
+Individuals and teams will be able to hire exclusive targets by the hour of the half day.
 Such targets are outside competition, thus Members may use any combination of firearm, ammunition, equipment and technique within the relevant Range Regulations (NRA Rules Para 131).
 The Range Office will publish a programme of available targets once range allocations for the Imperial Meeting competitions are complete.